HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 NASA’s next flagship observatory, as recommended by the Astro2020 decadal survey, is the Habitable World’s Observatory (HWO) which has the ambitious goal to "search for biosignatures from a robust number of about ~25 habitable zone planets and be a transformative facility for general astrophysics".
-In the phrasing of this science goal, the importance of expected exo-Earth yield (the total number of detected habitable zone planets) on the success of the mission is made apparent.
-As HWO is being developed and trade spaces are explored, yield codes such as the Altruistic Yield Optimization (AYO) and EXOSIMS that can calculate the expected number of detected and characterized planets for a given mission architecture are essential.
+The total number of habitable zone planets detected is referred to as the exo-Earth "yield" and estimating it will be critically important to HWO's success.
+As HWO is being developed and trade spaces are explored, yield codes such as the Altruistic Yield Optimizer (AYO) and EXOSIMS that can calculate the expected number of detected and characterized planets for a given mission architecture are essential.
 While these yield codes have the same goal, they can be complex and have major differences in their inputs and outputs that has made